 On money flow and life balance

-You are a channel of energy, and the inflow and outflow of money is energy flowing directly through you.
-It is therefore of great importance, where the money come from, how you (mentally) receive it, how you hold it as long as you have it, where you send it.
+You are a channel of energy, and the inflow and outflow of money are energy flowing directly through you.
+It is, therefore of great importance, where the money comes from, how you (mentally) receive it, how you hold it as long as you have it, and where you send it.

 About earning money

-We learn, we have to work (hard) to earn money; we learn this when we are young.
-Most people learn this both at home and at school.
-Children see their parents leaving for work (important) all weekdays, and the learn they go go school, so they can get an educations, so they can get a job.
-This is the laws of the universe, it seems.
+We learn we have to work (hard) to earn money; we learn this when we are young.
+Most people learn this both at home and school.
+Children see their parents leaving for work (important) all weekdays, and they learn they have to go to school so they can get an education, so they can get a job.
+This is the law of the universe, it seems.

 But is it true?

 Our first objection is: Does it have to be hard?
-We have chosen, we will only work if it is either meaningful or fun or interesting or challenging or all of the above.
-In such, we would in most cases do the work even if it did not give us any income.
-This is one point, where you can chose to change the perspective, and everything will change.
+We have chosen, and we will only work if it is either meaningful, or fun, or interesting, or challenging, or all of the above.
+As such, we would, in most cases, do the work even if it did not give us any income.
+This is one point where you can choose to change your perspective, and everything will change.
 Maybe not overnight, but eventually.
-Some of the work we do is boring or stressfull or both and some of the work we do is fun and makes very little or no money.
+Some of the work we do is boring or stressful or both, and some of the work we do is fun and makes very little or no money.

 The question of value

-An interesting reflection about money and work, is the negative affect money have on the value of not-payed-with-money-work.
-So, we tend to forget the value of all the other things people do, such as driving their grandmother to the doctor or washing their floors or cooking dinner.
-Even if we try to take this non-payed work into account, we often measure the value of it in money: What is the economic value of a cultural tradition of helping the elders?
-Could be the reflection.
-But more interesting is: What is the energetic vaule in your life, and how does it ryhme with your basic values, ethic choises, inner being, integrity.
+An interesting reflection about money and work is the negative effect money has on the value of not paying with money work.
+We tend to forget the value of all the other things people do, such as driving their grandmother to the doctor, washing their floors, or cooking dinner.
+Even if we try to take this non-paying work into account, we often measure the value of it in money: What is the economic value of a cultural tradition of helping the elders?
+What is the energetic value in your life, and how does it rhyme with your basic values, ethical choices, inner being, and integrity?

 The more important question of values

 Now, I said it!
 The troll is out of the box: Values.
 This is the most important inner work you can do.
-Do it slowly or agressively or systematically, but do it: Find out what is most important to you, what you are truly passionate about, what makes your heart sing, what is the perfect constellation for your inner being.
-This is by no means a question of money, but your relation to money will become so much easier to work with, once you start doing this job.
+Do it slowly, aggressively, or systematically, but do it: Find out what is most important to you, what you are truly passionate about, what makes your heart sing, and what is the perfect constellation for your inner being.
+This is by no means a question of money, but your relationship with money will become so much easier to work with once you start doing this inner work.

 This is the most important inner work you can do.
-Do it slowly or agressively or systematically, but do it: Find out what is most important to you, what you are truly passionate about, what makes your heart sing, what is the perfect constellation for your inner being.
+Do it slowly, aggressively, or systematically, but do it: Find out what is most important to you, what you are truly passionate about, what makes your heart sing, and what is the perfect constellation for your inner being.